kevinobee/Sitecore.Glimpse/README.md

-### Tools

-POSTMAN is a powerful HTTP client that runs as a Chrome browser extension and greatly helps with testing test REST web services.
-Find out more <http://www.getpostman.com/>

-References:

-http://curl.haxx.se/docs/httpscripting.html - see section 4.3 File Upload POST

 ## Contributing to the Project

-If you are interested in contributing to the growth and development of Sitecore.Ship in even a small way, please read the notes below.
+If you are interested in contributing to the growth and development of Sitecore.Glimpse in even a small way, please read the notes below.

 The project can be built and tested from the command line by entering: